-Whether you buy a recreational vehicle to use for an occasional trip to the lake or live it it for months at a time, as long as it meets the Internal Revenue Service's standards, you can claim your RV as a second home.
-This can provide you with a tax break, as federal tax law in 2013 allows you to deduct mortgage interest on both your main home and a second home.
+Whether you buy a recreational vehicle to use for an occasional trip to the lake or live in it for months at a time, as long as it meets the Internal Revenue Service's standards, you can claim your RV as a second home.
+This can provide you with a tax break, as federal tax law allows you to deduct mortgage interest on both your main home and a second home.

-Qualified Second Home
+Claiming a Second Home

-Not all RVs meet the IRS' definition of a home.
+Not all RVs meet the IRS definition of a home.
 Your RV must have sleeping, cooking and toilet facilities.
 You don't actually have to live in your RV or even use it during the year for it to qualify as your second home, provided you don't rent it to someone else.

-Mortgage Interest Deduction
+Mortgage Interest Deductions

 If you withdraw money from your individual retirement arrangement and pay cash for your RV, you have no mortgage interest to deduct.
 If you take out a personal loan that is not secured by either the RV or your main home, you can't take the mortgage interest deduction.
 You can deduct the interest if you take out a second mortgage on your main home and use the money to buy the RV.

 Withdrawing money early from your IRA usually results in a tax penalty equal to 10 percent of the unqualified distribution.
 The IRS waives the early distribution penalty on up to $10,000 if you use that money to buy a first home.
 The penalty isn't waived if you use the money to buy a second home.
 Unlike early withdrawal penalties on a certificate of deposit, early distribution penalties on an IRA are not tax deductible.